History of the Indiana Dunes: Twentieth century

-In June 1954, the Army Corps of Engineers purchased a vacant site, east of Ogden Dunes.
+In June 1954, the Army Corps of Engineers purchased a vacant site, northwest of Chesterton.
 By the end of the year, a contract was awarded to construct a $1,000,000 Nike-Ajax guided missile base.
 Two tracts of land, totaling 40 acre, were developed for a component of the 9th AAA Guided Missile Battalion.
 As the most easterly facility in the 15-unit Chicago-Milwaukee Defense system, it was designed for the protection of the Gary industrial district from attack from enemy bombers.
 The facility included three underground storage structures for missiles located on the eastern site.
 A half-mile (0.3 km) west, the administrative headquarters facility was constructed with nine buildings, including mess halls, barracks, and administration offices, recreation, generators, storage, and smaller buildings.
 The facility was shut down in April 1974 and transferred to the National Park Service.
 It was rehabilitated in 1977 as the administrative offices of the Indiana Dunes National Lakeshore.

 Movies filmed at the Dunes include Julius Caesar (1950) and Lost in the Soudan (1910).